thephpleague/omnipay-sagepay/README.md

 The `encryptionKey` is generated in "My Sage Pay" when logged in as the administrator.

+Note that this gateway will assume all inout data (names, addresses etc.) are UTF-8 encoded.
+It will then recode the data to ISO8859-1 before encrypting it for the gateway, as the gateway strictly accepts ISO8859-1 only, regardless of what encoding is used to submit the form from the merchant site.
+If you do not want this conversion to happen, it can be disabled with this parameter:

+    'disableUtf8Decode' => true,

 The authorize must be given a `returnUrl` (the return URL on success, or on failure if no separate `failureUrl` is provided).